 In the article we will give you 5 ways on how to spot if someone with dementia is struggling with their hygiene.
 These include:

 Dementia slowly prevents an individual from taking care of everyday tasks as their cognitive abilities fade.
 This often leads to poor hygiene – even for individuals who were previously very proud of their appearance.
+The more common types of dementia are lewy body dementia and vascular dementia.

 Over time frustrating and challenging behaviours can emerge around washing, oral care and clean clothes.
 These issues can be difficult to navigate for caregivers, family and friends – as without good hygiene and cleanliness the person’s wellbeing can suffer.